Cody-Learner/arch-inst/README.md

  ./inst

 The script will initially set up logging via an alias in the arch iso.
 This will take just a few seconds, then a message appears. <br>
-Follow the instructions from there which are:
+Follow the instructions from there which are: <br>
-Exit the terminal or source .zshrc.
+Exit the terminal or source .zshrc. <br>
 Call the script using 'inst', rather than './inst' the second time.